gardener/machine-controller-manager/docs/usage/machine-preservation.md

 - The preservation feature offers two modes of preservation:
     - Manual preservation by adding annotations
     - Auto-preservation by MCM by specifying `AutoPreserveFailedMachineMax` for a workerpool.
-This value is distributed evenly across zones (MCD).
+This value is distributed evenly across zones(MachineDeployments).
 - For manual preservation, the end-user and operators must annotate either the node or the machine objects with annotation key: `node.machine.sapcloud.io/preserve` and the desired value, as described in the table below.
 - If there is no backing node, the machine object can still be annotated.